qusers/Q/tutorials/Tyk2/README.md

 ```bash
 qprep_prot -cog -4.727 26.163 -30.542 -i protein.pdb -FF AMBER14sb -r 25
 ```
 Done!
-Let's prepare our job submission files to run the FEP calculations on HPC systems.
+No we move both the protein and the water `.pdb` files to the same directory containing our ligand files.
+To do this, run the command:
 ```bash
 cp protein.pdb water.pdb ../
 ```
+The next step is creating the job submission files to run the FEP calculations on HPC systems.
+This can be done per-edge by using the `qligfep` command line program, or done for all edges within your perturbation network by using the `setupFEP` command and specifying the file with your perturbation network - in this case, `lomap.json`.

 For preparing the files, we run:
 ```bash
 setupFEP -FF AMBER14sb -r 25 -ts 2fs -j lomap.json -clean dcd -rs 42 -c CSB